Ecotone

 • Optimize system resources

-• Adjust the configuration per Client, which is especially useful in Multi-Tenant Environments.
+• Adjust message consumption or sending process, which is especially useful in SaaS and Multi-Tenant Environments

 Dynamic Message Channels are available as part of Ecotone Enterprise.